Holborn Viaduct–Herne Hill line: Extensions

 Trains on the City Branch were affected by World War II.
 Services were reduced from September 1939 to once every 30 minutes during the week and hourly at weekends; and the line was cut twice during the Blitz.
 On the second occasion, the railway bridge over Hinton Road (immediately south of Loughborough Junction) was destroyed.
 The route between Holborn Viaduct and Herne Hill was disrupted by 62 incidents during the war.

-Snow Hill tunnel closed in the end of the 1960s and tracks were lifted in 1971.
+Snow Hill tunnel closed at the end of the 1960s and the tracks were lifted in 1971.

 Thameslink Programme

 In 1988, Snow Hill tunnel re-opened and the former LCDR City Branch formed the basis of the new Thameslink route.
+The line was dismantled between Ludgate Hill and Holborn Viaduct; instead a new section of Snow Hill tunnel was built.
 Holborn Viaduct station was demolished and replaced by St Paul's Thameslink station (later renamed City Thameslink) in the tunnel.
-The line was dismantled between Lutgate Hill and Holborn Viaduct; instead a new section of Snow Hill tunnel was built.

 Network Rail began a major upgrade of the route in 2009.
 A key objective of the Thameslink Programme was allowing more trains to travel between central London and Brighton, which was prevented by a bottleneck between London Bridge and Blackfriars on a viaduct through the historic Borough Market.
 Network Rail initially suggested widening the viaduct and demolishing part of the market, but the public backlash against this plan prompted Network Rail to consider permanently routing all Thameslink trains to/from Brighton via Herne Hill, avoiding London Bridge and the market.
 This would have required the grade separation of the two lines through Herne Hill, which would have been achieved by constructing a new viaduct immediately to the east of the existing viaduct and using a fly-over to connect the southern end of the new viaduct to the line between Tulse Hill and North Dulwich (taking the tracks over the Chatham Main Line and towards Tulse Hill).
 This proposal was rejected in 2004 because of its environmental impact on Herne Hill and the larger number of interchanges offered on the London Bridge route; the Borough Market viaduct was widened instead.
 From December 2008 to May 2012, Thameslink trains serving Herne Hill did not run most weekends or after 22:30 every week-night because of construction work on the Thameslink route through central London as part of the Thameslink Programme.

 During the initial planning in the late 1980s for High Speed 1, British Rail considered building the line to serve a low-level station at King's Cross via south London.
 An option for this route was via the City Branch, which would have required quadrupling the tracks between Loughborough Junction and Herne Hill.